granthale/wip-book/content/DRAFTS_GRANT/Concerns with LLM-powered Anki.md

 author: Grant
 draft: "true"
 ---
-- Takes away our ability to think
+- Hurts our critical thinking ability
-- Robs us of value opportunity to grapple with material
+- Robs us of valuable opportunity to grapple with material and come up with questions ourselves
+- Hallucinations exist, making potential answers less trustworthy.
+Some believe that this could keep us sharper.

-This design will be all about tradeoffs in these departments
+Designing a system will be about making the proper tradeoffs.